hamzameur/DQN/README.md

 The first hidden layer convolves 16 8x8 filters with stride 4 with the input image and applies a rectifier nonlinearity (ReLU).
 The second hidden layer convolves 32 4x4 filters with stride 2, again followed by a ReLU activation.
 The final hidden layer is fully-connected and consists of 256 rectifier units.
 The output layer is a fully-connected linear layer with a single output for each valid action (in our case 6).

+## Future work

+I need to work on hyper parameter-tuning and provide code for a demo.